|Agency for the Cooperation of Energy Regulators (ACER)|

 The Agency plays a key role in promoting the integration and well-functioning of the EU markets in electricity and gas, as well as their transparency and integrity.

-The Agency, in particular:
+The Agency, according to the first ACER Regulation, in particular:

 - complements and coordinates the work of National Regulatory Authorities (NRAs) in areas laid down in the legislation;